Katsutami7moto/Silver-PL/README.md

 ## Concepts

-- Functional programming features: anonymous functions, first-class functions, partial application, orientation on programminng w/out variables
+- Functional programming features: anonymous functions, first-class functions, closures, currying, partial application, orientation on programminng w/out variables
 - Compound types and extension functions will make code more familiar to OOP-users
 - No automatical/implicit type conversion, static strong type system
 - No low-level looking basic types like `uint32`, this is unnecessary